-The RV parks on this list are all within driving distance of Boise, Idaho.
+The RV parks on this list are all within Boise City limits.
 So you’ll have no problem finding one that suits your needs.

 We recommend calling each park and checking for updates before booking a site at any specific campground—just like with hotel prices nowadays.
 The parks book up for the popular summer travel months but may have more availability the rest of the year.